prisma/prisma-examples/.github/readmes/typescript/postgis-express/_setup-postgres.md

 npm run prisma -- generate
 ```

-**_Limitation_**: Currently Prisma doesn't support custom data types, so querying for the _geography_ type in the normal Prisma models is not possible.
-Operations can only be performed on the types via `prisma.queryRaw` or `prisma.$executeRaw`.
+__*Limitation*__: Currently Prisma doesn't support custom data types, so querying for the *geography* type in the normal Prisma models is not possible.
+Operations can only be performed on the types via `prisma.queryRaw` or `prisma.executeRaw`.